MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ## PARAMETERS

 ### -AccountType
-New parameter added for Get-CsOnlineUser which indicates the user type.
-The possible values for AccountType are:
+This parameter is added to Get-CsOnlineUser to indicate the user type.
+The possible values for the AccountType parameter are:
 - 'User' - to query for user accounts
 - 'ResourceAccount' - to query for app endpoints or resource accounts
 - 'Guest' - to query for guest accounts